idroot45/catetan/_posts/2019-11-09-liverpool-england-and-joe-gomez:-the-uncomfortable-truth.md

 ### Confrontation
 <!--
-LIVERPOOL, ENGLAND - Sunday, November 10, 2019: Manchester City's Raheem Sterling (L) and Liverpool's Joe Gomez at the final whistle after the FA Premier League match between Liverpool FC and Manchester City FC at Anfield.
-Liverpool won 3-1.
-(Pic by David Rawcliffe/Propaganda)
+{% include figure image_path="https://www.thisisanfield.com/wp-content/uploads/P2019-11-10-Liverpool_Man_City-108.jpg" caption="LIVERPOOL, ENGLAND - Sunday, November 10, 2019: Manchester City's Raheem Sterling (L) and Liverpool's Joe Gomez at the final whistle after the FA Premier League match between Liverpool FC and Manchester City FC at Anfield.
+Liverpool won 3-1. _(Pic by David Rawcliffe/Propaganda)_" %}
+-->
 What transpired in the England canteen last Monday has been debated and dissected to death.
 No number of Manchester leaning writers nor crisis management campaigns can spin the fact a professional footballer attacked a teammate.
 An unsuspecting teammate at that.
--->

 Joe Gomez was guilty purely of besting his opponent the previous afternoon.
 That Raheem Sterling could not handle this fact says more about him as an individual and suggests more millions may need to be ploughed into that carefully orchestrated ‘brand’ of his.